 Offered for free online by King’s College London, this Introduction to Business Management will teach you how to use and apply a range of business concepts, tools and terminology.
 Throughout the course, you will focus on exploring four key aspects of business management: managing money, managing people, managing information, and - most importantly - managing yourself.
 Additionally, London Business School is currently offering a free business management course of its own.
 Titled Managing the Company of the Future, the course explores both the traditional principles of company management and the alternative principles that are becoming increasingly important.

 Since the introduction of GDPR in 2018, a greater understanding of data protection and privacy has become essential for many legal professionals - especially those working in commercial roles and in-house.
-If you’re still playing catch up in this area, this Introduction to GDPR free online course from University College London acts as an excellent starting point.
+If you’re still playing catch up in this area, this Introduction to GDPR free online course from Virtual College acts as an excellent starting point.

 Those wishing to learn how to code could do a lot worse than the University of Edinburgh’s Code Yourself!
 An Introduction to Programming, which teaches the fundamental concepts of computing, how to programme in easy-to-use language Scratch and, above all, how to adopt the mind-set of a software engineer.

 Elsewhere, Udacity offers a great free course that introduces beginners to the fundamentals of HTML and CSS, while Codecademy provides a highly rated beginners course for popular programming language Python.

 For those more inclined to create an app than a website but don’t know where to start, this free online course from the University of Toronto teaches you to do just that, in a four step comprehensive plan to building an iOS app.

 Any of the above computer programming courses are great beginner options for legal business owners looking to create their own professional website, or for those just looking to expand their repertoire with a highly sought skill.